eu-digital-green-certificates/dgc-api-tests/specs/gateway/CreateCertificate.md

 Upload a DSC of a country with the wrong format to trigger Error Code 406

-* create a DSC
+* create a valid DSC
-* upbload DSC as text
+* upload unsigned DSC
 * check that the response had an error
-* check that the response had the error "Content Not Acceptable"
+* check that the response had the status code "406"

-## upload DSC with a dublicate uuid
+## upload DSC two times

 tags: negative_test

 Upload a DSC of a country with a UUID which is already in the database.
 The API should respond with the error Code 409.

-* create a valid DSC with the uuid "..."
+* create a valid DSC
+* sign DSC with UPLOAD certificate
 * upload DSC
+* upload DSC
 * check that the response had an error
-* check that the response hat the error "Conflict"
+* check that the response had the status code "409"